Lean Big Data – How to avoid wasting money with Big Data technologies and get some ROI

 During my 6-year Hadoop adventure, I had an opportunity to work with Big Data technologies at several companies ranging from fast-growing startups (e.g. Spotify) to global corporations and academic institutes.
 What really amazed me was the difference of how the use-cases were defined, how fast valid solutions were built and how money was spent and wasted.

 To be more specific, I’ve seen many companies with powerful, expensive and battle-ready data infrastructures (i.e. tens of nodes in multiple clusters, a whole Big Data stack, enterprise licences, security restrictions, teams of administrators) and … almost no real production use-cases.
-This means large cost overrun, small ROI and something one should avoid.
+This means a large cost overrun, small ROI and something one should avoid.

 This post introduces the notion of “Lean Big Data” to make a smart investment in Big Data technologies, and it describes five common pitfalls that can lead to a failed Big Data project.
-These include deploying Big Data technologies when you don’t have big data, separating application and platform roles too soon, and building platform without a use case in mind.
+These include deploying Big Data technologies when you don’t have big data, separating application and platform roles too soon, and building a platform without a use case in mind.

 1. Deploying Big Data technologies when don’t have big data

 I think that many companies equate being data-driven with using Big Data technologies.
-Obviously it’s not true.
+Obviously, it’s not true.
 You can be data-driven without Big Data.
-Similarly, you can use Big Data technologies, but still don’t make data-driven decisions or don’t implement product features that are fed by data.
+Similarly, you can use Big Data technologies, but still, don’t make data-driven decisions or don’t implement product features that are fed by data.

 A few years ago, a young marketplace startup discussed their data-processing needs with me.
 I advised them not to use Big Data technologies.
 Two reasons: they would iterate slower and spend more money.
 These two reasons would kill this startup quickly.
 When you have small data and start using Big Data technologies you don’t get benefits such as scalability, cheaper replacement for DWH, schema-on-read etc. You iterate slower because you spend time learning new and complex tools, troubleshooting issues and bugs, discovering unsupported features, making time-consuming mistakes, accumulating technical debt, implementing/testing/deploying/running distributed jobs on a cluster, trying to recruit Big Data specialists and keeping them stay.
 It’s much easier, faster and cheaper to iterate with MySQL rather than Hadoop or HBase (especially when you’re a young startup and you evolve and change requirements frequently).